The Garden Grazer

 Serving

-This dressing is great on salads, wraps, drizzled on tacos like a flavorful sauce, burritos, burrito bowls, quesadillas, taco salad, and also as a vegetable dip.
+This dressing is great on salads, wraps, drizzled on tacos as a flavorful sauce, burritos, burrito bowls, quesadillas, taco salad, and also as a vegetable dip!

-My personal favorite: Try it on this Southwestern Chopped Salad (pictured above).
+My favorite: Try it in this delicious Southwestern Chopped Salad!

 Storing

-Either serve this dressing right away or save it in a sealed jar or container in the fridge for later.
-We find it keeps for about 3-4 days.
+Serve this dressing right away or store it in a sealed jar or other airtight container in the refrigerator.
+I find it keeps for about 3-4 days.

 Jar of creamy cilantro-lime dressing with fresh cilantro in front

-For more inspiration, also browse all salad dressing recipes or cilantro recipes.
+For more inspiration, also browse all vegan salad dressing recipes or cilantro recipes.

 Print Recipe Pin Recipe Comment